 What to Serve With Instant Pot Red Beans and Rice

 You can serve almost any side dish you like with Red Beans and Rice.
 Sauteed greens are a popular choice, like collard greens cooked with bacon.
-Corn on the cob or cornbread are also popular choices.
+Corn on the cob or air fryer cornbread are also delicious choices.
 I like to serve it with a quick green salad.

 - 16 ounces small dry red beans

 - 4 cups chicken broth